-Sales at "general restaurants" soared 2.7% in 2015 compared to 2014.
+Sales at "general restaurants" increased 1.1% in 2016 compared to 2015.
 General restaurants include upscale and casual restaurants, family-style restaurants, Japanese, Chinese and Western-style restaurants.
-Sales at sushi and noodle shops increased 1.5% and 5.8%, respectively, from 2014. "other restaurants" was the only segment that significantly dropped in 2015 compared to 2014.
-Quick service restaurants are a major component of the "other" category.
+Sales at sushi and noodle shops increased 4.4% and 0.2%, respectively, from 2015.
+"Other restaurants" was the segment that significantly soared, up 6.3%, in 2016 compared to 2015.
+Quick service restaurants are a major component of the "Other" category and their sales were up in 2016.

-Chart 12-b: Japanese Restaurant Sector
+Chart 13-b: Japanese Restaurant Sector